Puysegur Point Lighthouse: Communications

 Despite being built on the mainland, rather than an offshore island, Puysegur Point is one of the most isolated and inaccessible lighthouse locations in New Zealand.

 In 1896, surveys began for a telegraph line route from Puysegur Point to Orepuki in Southland, to provide communications from the site.
 Following the stranding of the vessel Ruapehu on Farewell Spit in 1897, commentators noted that several lighthouses around the coast, including Puysegur Point, did not have telegraph communications for promptly summoning assistance for vessels in distress.
 However, in 1899, homing pigeons were still being used to carry messages from Puysegur Point back to Invercargill.

 A government decision to provide telegraph communications with the lighthouse was finally made in 1908.
 Telegraph communications from the site were used to summon assistance in 1910, following the wreck of the Waikare in Dusky Sound.
-However, the telegraph line proved difficult to maintain, and by the 1920's it was replaced by a radio-telephone system.
+However, the telegraph line proved difficult to maintain, and by the 1920s it was replaced by a radio-telephone system.

 The lighthouse received stores and mail in monthly supply visits from government steamers, including the Stella in 1886, the Invercargill in 1895, and the GSS Wairua in the 1940s.
 Lighthouse keepers complained about the lack of a regular mail service.
 There was no reliable and regular mail service provided until 1941 when a two-weekly service from Riverton was commenced, subject to weather conditions.